MichaelSolati/ngmeta/README.md

 this._ngmeta.setHead({
   title: 'Google',
   meta : [
-    {attribute: 'name', type: 'description', content: 'Search the world's information, including webpages, images, videos and more.
-Google has many special features to help you find exactly what you're looking for.'}
+    {attribute: 'name', type: 'description', content: 'Search the world\'s information, including webpages, images, videos and more.
+Google has many special features to help you find exactly what you\'re looking for.'}
   ]
 });
 ```